There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: literature review and research proposal of about 4000-6000 words.
+Indicative assessments in this unit are as follows: (1) literature review and (2) research proposal.
 Further information is available in the unit outline.

 - Unit Coordinator(s)